 Overview: Using an online math curriculum can be the perfect way for your teen to do math on their own.
 Unlock Math is a great choice with stellar customer service.
 Note: This article was sponsored by Unlock Math but all opinions are my own.
+There are referral links present.

 Math is one of the biggest bugaboos for many people when it comes to homeschooling high school.
 Colleges expect your kid to get around three credits or so (depending on the college and the intended major), but you don’t remember jack squat about any of it beyond the vague understanding that x is very elusive, positives and negatives will get you every time, and pi has nothing to do with pizza.